Russia, France, Britain

 Optional link to weapons that were developed to effectively kill more people at a distance.

 In the end, the Ottoman Empire and Austria-Hungarian Empire ceased to exist and the Soviet Union was born out of the Russian Empire.
 The League of Nations was created in order to prevent the outbreak of another global conflict.
-The way the end of the war was addressed actually created situations which ultimately led to World War II.
+The way the end of the war was addressed actually created situations that ultimately led to World War II.

 The Great Depression 1929—33